M-Rb3/GIF-Maker/README.md

-# videoToGIF
+# GIFgenerator

-An API to generate a GIF from a video.
+An API to generate a GIF from a video or imgaes.